wpreimes/esa_ltc_materials/README.rst

 `cd path/to/esa_ltc_materials`

 The datasets needed to run the notebooks are stored at the download link given in the `postBuild` script.
-After downloading and unzipping the material, it can be copied (or softlinked, with: `ln -s`) to the `esa_ltc_materials` local directory and renamed to `LTC_DATA`.
+Under linux you can just run it directly `./postBuild` which handles unzipping and creating the softlink for you.
+But you may also download and unzip the material manually, and copy (or softlink, with: `ln -s`) to the `esa_ltc_materials` local directory and rename it to `LTC_DATA`.
 The proper environment can be installed with

-`conda env create -f path/to/esa_ltc_materials/latest.yml -n esa_ltc`
+`conda env create -f path/to/esa_ltc_materials/environment.yml -n esa_ltc`

 and activated: